Former Montgomery County high school teacher marries billionaire MacKenzie Scott

 BRYN MAWR, Pennsylvania (WPVI) -- A former chemistry teacher at Harriton High School is now married to one of the richest women in the world: billionaire MacKenzie Scott.

-Dan Jewet, a well-loved science teacher, and Scott recently tied the knot.
+Dan Jewett, a well-loved science teacher, and Scott recently tied the knot.
 She was previously married to Amazon's Jeff Bezos, one of the richest men in the world.

 The newlyweds vow to donate a large part of her $53 billion fortune to charity.